OpenNebula/docs/source/installation_and_configuration/opennebula_services/oneflow.rst

 Configure Sunstone
 ------------------

 Sunstone GUI enables end-users to access the OneFlow from the UI and it directly connects to OneFlow on their behalf.
-Sunstone has configured the OneFlow endpoint it connects to in ``/etc/one/sunstone-server.conf`` in parameter ``:oneflow_server``.
+Sunstone has configured the OneFlow endpoint it connects to in ``/etc/one/fireedge-server.conf`` in parameter ``:oneflow_server``.
 When OneFlow is running on a different host than Sunstone, the endpoint in Sunstone must be configured appropriately.

 Sunstone tabs for OneFlow (*Services* and *Service Templates*) are enabled in Sunstone by default.
-To customize visibility for different types of users, follow the :ref:`Sunstone Views <suns_views>` documentation.
+To customize visibility for different types of users, follow the :ref:`Sunstone Views <fireedge_suns_views>` documentation.

 Configure CLI
 -------------